Versus-91/Versus-91/README.md

     "Student Job - Data Science & Machine Learning in Python", ]

-currently_learning: ["Azure, Modular Monolith, and Nuxt"] 2024 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
+currently_learning: ["Azure, TDD, Modular Monolith, and Nuxt"] 2024 Goals: ["Create 30+ Projects and learn at least 5-10 new Technologies."]
 hobbies: ["Gaming", "Cinema", "Art", "Comedy"]
 ```
 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>